Ecommerce Schema Markup: What It Is and How to Use It?

 </script>

-ItemList schema
+ItemList Schema

-Walk into a well-organized store and you instantly know where to go.
+Walk into a well-organized store, and you instantly know where to go.
 Category aisles are labeled.
 Products follow a logical order.
 Nothing feels random.
 ItemList Schema brings that same clarity to your eCommerce category pages.

 The problem many stores face is that search engines struggle to understand how products on a category page relate to each other.
 Without structure, Google only sees a long list of links and images.
 It cannot tell which items are most important, which belong to the same group, or how the page flows.

-ItemList Schema fixes that confusion.
+The ItemList Schema fixes that confusion.
 It gives Google a structured outline of your collection pages.
 Most stores include:

 • Product URLs